Fitting into your new social work team

 If you’re an experienced locum social worker, you’ll be used to starting new job roles and hitting the ground running.
 But if you’re used to working in a permanent role, then taking the plunge and joining a new team can be a daunting experience.
-Whether you’re working in a child protection team, an adult safeguarding team or you’re an experienced CAMHS practitioner, the first day is always full of nerves and apprehension.
 This is why we’ve created a handy list of pointers to make it easier for you to fit into your new social work team.

 Find a helpful mentor

 Although the job role may be similar, different expectations, different priorities and different reporting systems can make it much harder to hit the ground running.
 Where possible, try to find someone who can be your mentor and will take the time to help you settle in.
 This person doesn’t need to be a traditional mentor who offers you supervision and guidance, but could be someone who simply takes the time to explain the team culture and helps you know who to turn to when you need advice and support.

 Embrace changing working styles

 Within your first week, you’ll soon pick up that your new team may be working differently to how you’re used to.
 Don’t be afraid to ask for help – if you’re struggling with your new IT system and you’re unsure how to load your case files effectively, ask someone to show you what to do.

 It can be easy to get stressed by new working styles, but try to embrace it as a positive.
 Think about how this is developing your social work skills, and how you could flourish in a new working environment.
 Remember, there is a reason why you chose to leave your last social work job so try not to dwell on what work you may have done on the past.
 Instead, think about what you’re excited to achieve in the new role.